The Wedding Pact

-The Wedding Pact is a 2014 American romance film directed by Matt Berman and starring Haylie Duff and Chris Soldevilla.
+The Wedding Pact is a 2014 American romantic comedy film directed by Matt Berman and starring Haylie Duff and Chris Soldevilla.
 The film was released on DVD on February 3, 2014.
 A sequel, The Baby Pact, premiered in 2021.

 Plot

 Mitch and Elizabeth get to know and befriend each other in college.
 Mitch falls in love with Elizabeth, but decides not to tell her.
 After college, Elizabeth throws a phrase that if after 10 years neither of them finds a partner in life, they will marry.
 After ten years, Mitch hasn't gotten married and discovers that Elizabeth hasn't either.
 Still remembering their promise, Mitch makes a cross country journey to visit Elizabeth.